If you look at the official Writing Task 2 Marking Criteria you will notice that to get a Band 9 you must:

-For instance, Cambridge University found in a recent study that 62% of men and women who paid for an annual gym membership failed to go entirely after just one month.
+For instance, most men and women who pay for an annual gym membership fail to go entirely after just one month.

 This is illustrated by the fact that in the United States you must complete four years of higher education before you can study law.

 Many sports brands, such as Adidas and Nike, pay professional athletes million of dollars to endorse their products.

 There are now a few low cost airlines in the UK, namely Ryanair and Easyjet, that offer very affordable flights.